themoritz/herculus/doc/docs/guides/app.md

 # Building Your First Herculus App

 In this guide we are going to create a simple Herculus application.
-We will assume that you are working as a freelancer and that you want to have a tool that
+Let's assume that you are working as a freelancer and that you want to have a tool that